 In any case, eggs are easy to digest and have an exceptionally high biological value.

 After the natural flavor, we find whitefish meal.
 Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.

 Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Castor and Pollux product.

-With six notable exceptions…
+With 5 notable exceptions…

-In addition, we find flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
+Next, we find flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.